-Upon power up display will come on at random.
+Upon power up the display will come on at random.
 Thus the display should be reset on power-up.
-The reset will clear the Flash RAM, Control Word Register and reset the internal counter.
+Reset will clear the Flash RAM, Control Word Register and reset the internal counter.
 All the digits will show blanks and display brightness level will be 100%.

-The display must not be accessed until three clock pulses (110 $\mu seconds$ minimum using the internal clock) after the rising edge of the reset line.
+The display must not be accessed until three clock pulses (110 μ s minimum using the internal clock) after the rising edge of the reset line

-Microprocessor interface
+Microprocessor Interface